kally-life/autospam/README.md

 # Info
   Tested on python 3.7.6

-  I take the code from [here](https://www.youtube.com/watch?v=jBxRGcDmfWA) and i improve it.
+  I took the code from [here](https://www.youtube.com/watch?v=jBxRGcDmfWA) and i improved it.

+  You need to create a file named "spam.txt" inside the directory of the script

 ## Libraries versions
   * Pyautogui : 0.9.52